 Arkadi Monastery – Moní Arkadíou - Μονή Αρκαδίου

 The original monastery and large grounds was built in the 16th century.
 The location, grounds and architecture alone make this a very enjoyable visit.
+Combined with a visit to the Amari Valley, Arkadi Gorge or E4 European Walking Paths, this makes for a full day of exploring Crete and the Rethymnon region.

 This monastery played an important part in Cretan history during the rebellion against Turkish domination of the island.
-In 1866, the monastery came to the notice of the Turkish Pasha as many rebels were sheltering there and in the hills nearby.
+In 1866, the monastery came to the notice of the Turkish Pasha as many rebels were sheltering there and in the rough gorges and hills nearby.
 Hence the monastery became a symbol of insurrection and freedom fighting, and a safe haven for Cretans fleeing the Turks.

 This is indeed what happened, and so many proud Cretans died that day, 9th November 1866.
 The news of the rebels actions swept across Europe at that time and lead to further support for Greek independence.